 Getting from the airport to Reykjavik: Iceland is really best explored with your own rental car or camper, but if you prefer not to drive there are shuttles to Reykjavik that leave 35-40 minutes after each arriving flight on Flybus and Gray Line.

 Getting around Iceland: There is not much public transportation to get around Iceland; it’s a country best explored by renting your own car or camper.
-We recommend the family-owned and operated Lagoon Car Rental, who rents both cars and campers.
-SADcars rents cars very inexpensively by renting used, but well maintained cars.
-Go Iceland rents newer cars at affordable prices.
+We recommend SADcars rents cars very inexpensively by renting used, but well maintained cars or Go Iceland rents newer cars at affordable prices.

 KuKu Campers combines transportation with a place to stay with their recognizable camper vans.